 1. Embrace short memory spans.

 Children, and many adults for that matter, have short attention spans.
 So, rather than bemoan this reality embrace it.
-On average, children have an attention space that is their chronological age plus 1 minute (i.e. 5 year old would have an attention span of 6 minutes).
+On average, children have an attention space that is their chronological age plus 1 minute (i.e. a 5-year-old would have an attention span of 6 minutes).
 Unfortunately, this does not seem to hold true for adults.
 Sorry!

-I travel to my student’s homes, so everything I need for a lesson needs to be with me & this requires a plan.
-When planning lessons, I focus on 5-minute segments with a 5-minute buffer at the end of lesson.
+When planning lessons, I focus on 5-minute segments with a 5-minute buffer at the end of each lesson.
 The buffer gives flexibility if something is going really well or needs more time.
 That being said, sometimes throwing the lesson out the window is the best thing you can do.
 Thank goodness for a wide variety of apps on the iPad to reinforce concepts to keep students engaged on those especially distracted days!

 2. Make a recipe for each song.

 - “Studying Suzuki Piano: More Than Music” by Carole L. Bigler & Valery Lloyd-Watts.
 I read it on a road trip as I eagerly shared ideas with my husband while he drove.
-(Link above is NOT an affiliate link that does not increase the cost to you.
+(This is an affiliate link that does not increase the cost to you.
 It just provides a very small benefit for me.)

-- Tim Topham’s episode on Simultaneous Learning with Paul Harris opened up my eyes to what I could do in lesson.
+- Tim Topham’s episode on Simultaneous Learning with Paul Harris opened up my eyes to what this approach can accomplish during each lesson.